 Imagine if somebody wanted to do this to a kitten being born or a puppy being born.

-Um, you know, think of uh Animal Rights Act.
+You know, think of Animal Rights Act.

 Where are they in all of this?

-Well, anyway, that's that was Terry McConnell's answer.
+Well, anyway, that was Terry McCullough's answer.

 He's thinking about getting into this 2020 race.

-Uh House Minority Whip Steve Scalise is here.
+House Minority Whip Steve Scalise is here.

 He's filing a discharge petition on the Born Alive Protection Act.

-Good, let's put all these people on record.
+Let's put all these people on record.

-This is these are fully formed babies.
+These are fully formed babies.

-This is not about abortion, even.
+This is not about abortion even.

 If you allow infanticide.